First things First: Please read our policy about pool Installation.

 - Water Works is not affiliated with any professional pool installation company therefore Water Works can assume no responsibility for errors in installation by either the homeowner or by said professional pool installation company.

 Below are some Pool Installation Videos.
 These videos are only for reference.
 Please note not all Pool Installers install pools the same.
 Pool installers may not install pools exactly the way you may see in the videos.
-Most pool installers have either learned or developed techniques of there own.
+Most pool installers have either learned or developed techniques of their own.

 Round installation starts about 3 minutes in